Fall 2021/AY 2021-22, COVID-19

-The Study Abroad Office hosted a Next Steps Webinar/Q&A session for all accepted fall ‘21 study abroad participants on February 22.
+The Study Abroad Office hosted a Next Steps Webinar/Q&A session for all accepted Fall 2021/AY 2021-22 study abroad participants on February 22, 2021.
 The presentation and recording of the webinar are available below.
-Students are encouraged to share these resources with their support system.
+Students are encouraged to share these resources with their support systems.

 February 1: Study Abroad Deadline

 February 22: Next Steps Webinar/Q&A